 The Group has no appetite for liquidity risk.
-As a consequence, it maintains sufficient controls in order to mitigate liquidity risk.
+Consequently, it maintains sufficient controls in order to mitigate liquidity risk.

 The Group manages this risk through monthly monitoring of short-term liquidity, analysis of lapse and claims variance, liability duration analysis and stress and scenario testing.